 The veneer on your engineered hardwood flooring is likely only 1/16- to 1/8-inch thick.
 Therefore, this technique will work only for very light scratches.
 Don’t use too much pressure while sanding since excess force could permanently damage the wood under the veneer layer.

-Alternative Methods for Scratches
+Alternative Methods to Fix Scratches on Engineered Hardwood

 - Steel wool: Light scratches may be fixed by steel wool rather than sandpaper.
 Rub fine steel wool lightly over the scratch to minimize its appearance.
 Be sure to go with the direction of the wood grain to avoid creating more scratches.